 Associate in Nursing Major

-Ohio University also offers an LPN to RN track for licensed practical nurses (LPNs) desiring to obtain an associate degree in nursing and become eligible to submit an application to the applicable board of nursing/regulatory body and be eligible to to take the NCLEX for Registered Nurses (RN).
+Ohio University also offers an LPN to RN track for licensed practical nurses (LPNs) desiring to obtain an associate degree in nursing.
+Upon completion of the ADN students will become eligible to submit an application to the applicable board of nursing and be eligible to take the NCLEX for Registered Nurses (RN).

 Graduates with an associate degree in nursing work in a variety of settings.
 Some of these include hospital-based medical centers, clinics, long-term nursing facilities, and private practice.